 PuzzlesClick here to start playing

 This is a throwback puzzle to the early days of Foldit.
-This toxin, which is released by the sea anemone A. xanthogrammica, disrupts normal contraction of cardiac muscle in potential predators, and furthermore serves as a pheromone to signal danger to nearby anemones.
-This protein contains six cysteine residues that oxidize to form three disulfide bonds.
+This small, intracellular domain binds to the CD2 T cell receptor (TCR), and plays a critical role in T cell activation during the immune response.
 We are revisiting old Foldit puzzles so we can see how useful the recent additions to the game have been.

-This puzzle is very similar to Puzzle 1115, though the HBNet filter has been slightly tweaked.
-In this puzzle, the bonus for H-bond networks has been doubled, but only Hbond networks that are at least 75% satisfied will be rewarded.
-There are several other filters in effect; see the puzzle comments for details.
+This puzzle features the new Ideal Loops Filter.
+The Ideal Loops Filter is meant to encourage the use of the Ideal Loops that are displayed in the Rama Map.
+It works similarly to the Fragment Filter (but much faster), and will yield a penalty when it detects a loop that does not conform to the ABEGO patterns in the Rama Map.
+The filter is meant to scan only loops, and will ignore any detected helices and sheets; use the Auto Structures tool to see which regions are considered "loops."
+See the puzzle comments for filter details.
 The Baker Lab will run folding predictions on your solutions for this puzzle, and those that perform well will be synthesized in the lab.
 Remember, you can use the Upload for Scientists button for up to 5 designs that you want us to look at, even if they are not the best-scoring solutions!

 This is a small symmetric trimer design puzzle.
 A symmetric protein relies not only on how well folded each part is, but also on how well they interface together.
 Your changes will be reflected in the symmetric unit.
 Make sure you have completed Intro Puzzle 5-2, and 7-1 through 7-4.
 For players with fewer than 150 global points.